 Valentine's Day is one of the many holidays that shift and change while grieving.
 As with so many other holidays, the lead-up can be really hard.
 Advertisements and casual conversations about plans can leave grieving people left out, or eager to flee.

-In this episode of the Dear Dougy Podcast, Jana and Brendon talk about strategies for approaching Valentine's Day in a way that opens up space to express love and appreciation.
+In this episode of Grief Out Loud, Jana and Brendon talk about strategies for approaching Valentine's Day in a way that opens up space to express love and appreciation.

 Some ideas mentioned in this episode: